zappar-xr/zappar-aframe-examples/README.md

 ## Prerequisites

-To get started you'll want to print out the example target image, `example-tracking-image.png`.
+To get started you'll want to print out the example target images, `example-tracking-image.png` and `BusinessCard.png`.

 ## Trying the Examples

 Due to browser restrictions surrounding use of the camera, you must use HTTPS to access the HTML files, even if doing so locally from your computer.
 You can use the [ZapWorks command-line tool](https://www.npmjs.com/package/@zappar/zapworks-cli) to serve a folder over HTTPS for access on your local computer, like this:
 ```
 zapworks serve .
 ```